AlanMatiusevskij/dotfiles/README.md

 You simply edit the current ~/.config/ folder and when you are done, use `configlist -c` (-create) flag to make a copy of specified config folders.
 Then use `configlist -s` (-switch) to delete the current ~/.config/ folders that were specified doing 'creation' and replaces them.

-Do note that you might need to edit source code (it's a mess, don't look) if you want it to restart processes besides `hyprland, waybar, hyprpaper`.
+Do note that you might need to edit source code (it's a mess, don't look) if you want it to restart processes besides `hyprland, waybar, hyprpaper, kitty`.

 When deleting the current ~/.config/ folders to replace with the ones specified during 'creation', the application creates a one-time backup of the current .config directories that are going to be replaced.
 Find the backup in ~/.config/configlist/last_replaced/